Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Now Covered by StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued to clients and investors on Thursday.
-The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued on Sunday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

-Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last issued its quarterly earnings data on Monday, March 27th.
-The specialty pharmaceutical company reported ($0.18) earnings per share (EPS) for the quarter.
+Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last issued its quarterly earnings results on Monday, March 27th.
+The specialty pharmaceutical company reported ($0.18) EPS for the quarter.

 Ampio Pharmaceuticals Company Profile